What is a Working Capital Loan and Do I need one?

 A working capital line of credit gives your business a revolving pool of funds to tap into when unforeseen expenses or cash flow issues arise.
 The key feature of this type of working capital loan is that it is revolving.
 This means you can tap back into this pool of money each time you pay down or pay off the balance, making this type a very flexible and attractive option.

 Many businesses use working capital loans to cover or prepare for emergency business expenses.
-For instance, unforeseen bills, slow paying customers or needing to purchase materials for a new project all create needs for working capital.
+For instance, unforeseen bills, slow-paying customers, or need to purchase materials for a new project all create needs for working capital.
 Many businesses utilize working capital loans as safety nets.
 Sometimes your business will face some adverse situations that having a line of credit to tap into can alleviate.
 For example, legal issues can financially cripple a business if caught off guard.
-Planning ahead for the unknown and having access to a line of credit can be a multi use tool in a business owner’s toolbox.
+Planning ahead for the unknown and having access to a line of credit can be a multi-use tool in a business owner’s toolbox.

 Merchant Cash Advances